Cans of paint

 Austin Resource Recovery collection staff will remove dead animals from the public right of way within two business days of notification.

 Don’t throw away your holiday tree; give it another life by recycling it!
 Starting December 26, City of Austin curbside customers can recycle their Christmas and holiday trees by leaving them at the curb on their regular collection day.
-All other residents can drop trees off at Zilker Park.
+All other residents can drop trees off at Zilker Park on December 28, January 4 and 5 from 10 a.m. to 2 p.m.

-Beginning September 12, 2022, Austin Resource Recovery is conducting a pilot program to gather information about household hazardous waste (HHW) collection in the City of Austin.
-This program will be tested in Austin City Council Districts 4 and 10.
+Austin Resource Recovery (ARR) is conducting a pilot program to gather information about household hazardous waste (HHW) collection in the City of Austin.
+This program began in 2022.
+While this pilot program was initially being tested on all Austinites in City Council Districts 4 and 10, as of October 1, 2024 the program will no longer include large multifamily properties and will only be available to ARR's curbside customers in those districts.

-The City of Austin will require commercial composting collection at all multifamily properties starting October 1, 2024.
-The Austin City Council approved the amendment to the Universal Recycling Ordinance (URO) on Thursday, September 21, 2023.
+The City of Austin requires commercial composting collection at all multifamily properties, effective October 1, 2024.
+The Austin City Council approved the amendment to the Universal Recycling Ordinance (URO) in September 2023.

 Beginning in early 2023, Austin Resource Recovery is conducting a pilot program to gather information about on-call brush collection in the City of Austin.
 This program will be tested in a limited area and will allow the City to gauge the usability and benefits of on-call brush collection as an alternative to the current bi-annual scheduled collection customers receive.